couchbase/couchbase-lite-core/README.md

 All platform implementations of Couchbase Lite 2.0 are built atop this core, adding higher-level language & platform bindings.
 But LiteCore may find other uses too, perhaps for applications that want a fast minimalist data store with map/reduce indexing and queries, but don't need the higher-level features of Couchbase Lite.

 **THIS IS NOT A RELEASED PRODUCT.
 THIS IS NOT FINISHED CODE.** As of March 2017, the status is roughly "alpha".
-We expect a stabl 1.0 release later in 2017.
+We expect a stable 1.0 release later in 2017.
 See "Status" section below.

 # Features